tudocomp/tudocomp/www/pages/gsoc.md

 *References*

- - this problem is similar to a [http://link.springer.com/chapter/10.1007/978-3-642-82456-2_11](semi-greedy variant of LZ77)
+ - this problem is similar to a [semi-greedy variant of LZ77](http://link.springer.com/chapter/10.1007/978-3-642-82456-2_11)

-## k-maxsat for lcpcomp
+### k-maxsat for lcpcomp
-Decompressing an [https://github.com/tudocomp/tudocomp/blob/public/include/tudocomp/compressors/LCPCompressor.hpp](lcpcomp) compressed file is a heavy task with respect to time.
+Decompressing an [lcpcomp](https://github.com/tudocomp/tudocomp/blob/public/include/tudocomp/compressors/LCPCompressor.hpp) compressed file is a heavy task with respect to time.
 That is because references of lcpcomp can be nested, i.e., a reference can refer to a substring that got replaced with another reference.
 The nesting of references can form long dependency chains that need to be resolved before the actual decompression can take place.
 This project focuses on a modification of the compression strategy, where we want to check whether it is possible to cirumvent the